apollographql/graphql-testing-library/README.md

 - MSW
 - graphql

+To do:

+- rename repo to @apollo/graphql-testing-library with disclaimer that we're not officially offiliated with RTL
+- integration tests with Node + vitest?

 Wish list:

-- helper to be used with MSW for replacing the schema if used with Node + Jest
+- test helper to be used with MSW for replacing the schema if used with Node + Jest
 - options:
   - random jitter timing min/max threshold
 - what about different handlers for different error cases?
-- `@defer` support
 - subscriptions over multipart HTTP
 - subscriptions over WS

-- Storybook with examples
-- examples
-  - Relay
+# createHandler

+- accepts a schema and options
-  - Apollo Client
+- supports `@defer`
-- ## object mocking or just mock resolvers?